 - A client executive will want to review positions for her clients that include known upcoming injections of cash or stock; a trade processing manager would have no use for this.

-A true IBOR maintains that consistency by basing diverse position data on the same underlying transaction data.
-This is the most basic foundation of the IBOR: it shouldn’t be based on an accounting solution or a transaction processing application alone but rather should maintain a comprehensive view of transaction data, and draw positions from that.
+The Best Investment Book of Records maintains that consistency by basing diverse position data on the same underlying transaction data.
+This is the most basic foundation of the IBOR: it shouldn’t be based on accounting snapshot alone but rather should maintain a comprehensive view of transaction data, and draw positions from that.
 Hence, here is what an IBOR really does:

 “An IBOR creates positions from transactions, given instructions on how to do so.”